-What i love is not something everyone will love.
+What I love is not something everyone will love.
 Most of us have painted a feature wall in there house and changed it after waking up and not loving that red any more.
-The issue with bathrooms is once its in its in so you have to be extremely confident.
-One of the ways you can counter act this is pick a nice light floor to run up the wall or something ties in to other permanent aspects of the house.
-The key to feature walls we do in our Perth bathroom renovations is pick the wall that's the best focal point.
-If its done where you cant see it straight away it feels a little pointless.
+The issue with bathrooms is once it’s in its in so you have to be extremely confident.
+One of the ways you can counteract this is to pick a nice light floor to run up the wall or something ties into other permanent aspects of the house.
+The key to feature walls we do in our Perth bathroom renovations is to pick the wall that’s the best focal point.
+If it’s done where you cant see it straight away it feels a little pointless.
 So there you have it look at the pictures read the advice and decide for yourself do you think you will love it 5 years from now.

 PS.
 This is a glass feature wall we did in a bathroom renovation In Thornlie.
 I would like to know in the comments do you like it or not.